 (c) Parcels beyond the end of the public extension are not eligible for inclusion in a reimbursement agreement unless no further extensions would be required for service in accordance with the most current adopted plans for future service.

 (2) A developer shall indicate whether a reimbursement agreement is requested prior to final acceptance of the project by the district.
 A developer shall submit an application for a reimbursement agreement within 90 days of final acceptance of a DEA.
 The application shall consist of the following items, and partial, incomplete or late applications will not be accepted by the district:

-(a) Deposit in the amount of $1,500 to be used for expenses associated with the engineering and legal review, administration, public notification and recording of the agreement, and any other items needed to process the application.
+(a) Deposit in the amount of $2,500 to be used for expenses associated with the engineering and legal review, administration, public notification and recording of the agreement, and any other items needed to process the application.
 The district may require a larger deposit amount based on the size and scope of the reimbursement request, such as a regional sewer lift station.
-These expenses shall be deducted from the deposit on a time and materials basis for actual costs.
-If the district’s expenses exceed this deposit, the developer shall reimburse the district for its additional expenses within 30 days of notification.
-The district will refund any remaining deposit upon recording of the reimbursement agreement.
+All reimbursement agreement costs are due at the time noted on district invoices.
+Any unpaid charges remaining within 90 days of the recording of the agreement shall be deducted from the deposit.
+The district will refund any remaining deposit upon final resolution of all unpaid charges.

 (b) Written request specifying the development extension project, assessment area, and the specific utility facilities (e.g., water and/or sewer) to be included in the reimbursement agreement.

 (c) List of participants who have contributed directly to the extension that provides utility service and would not be subsequently charged a reimbursement charge.